dwarvesf/brainery/consulting/case-study/swift.md

   - frontend
   - case-study
   - consulting
-title: "Swift: A case study interview into micro frontend building design system for e-commerce platform"
+title: "Swift: Micro frontend design system for e-commerce"
 short_title: Swift
 date: 2023-04-03
 description: In this article, we'll dive deeper into the practice of applying micro frontend architecture at Swift - an e-commerce company and long-term partner of Dwarves Foundation